<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=134039050697210&amp;ev=PageView&amp;noscript=1">

 Artificial Intelligence represents a seismic shift in how users interact with mobile apps.
 Knowing the best practices of how to integrate AI features into your own apps and projects is key to delivering the advanced experiences that your users have come to expect.

-It can feel daunting to understand all the multiple technologies under the Apple Intelligence umbrella, but this live, eight-week program will equip you with the skills you need to stay ahead of the game with Apple Intelligence, Create ML, Core ML, Apple's Vision framework, as well as other powerful APIs.
+There are a whole multitude of technologies under the Apple Intelligence umbrella, and it can feel daunting to figure out what they mean, and where to start.
+This live, nine-week program will equip you with the skills you need to stay ahead of the game with Apple Intelligence, Create ML, Core ML, Apple's Vision framework, as well as other powerful APIs.

 Prerequisites

 You’ll need a Mac computer capable of running macOS Sequoia, Xcode 16, and a solid understanding of building an iOS application from scratch.
-Note that both macOS Sequoia and Xcode 16 are currently in beta, but are expected to be publicly released by the time the bootcamp begins.
+For some elements of the bootcamp it is highly recommended to have a device capable of running Apple Intelligence, and iOS 18.1.

 Weeks 1–3